Kiriagoray/Trading-Journal/RAILWAY_DEPLOYMENT.md

 ### Database Connection Errors
 - Verify PostgreSQL service is running
-- Check database environment variables are set
+- Check that `DATABASE_URL` is automatically set by Railway
-- Ensure `USE_POSTGRESQL=True`
+- If not, manually link the PostgreSQL service to your web service
+- The app auto-detects `DATABASE_URL` - no manual DB config needed!

 ### Static Files Not Loading
 - Add to start command: `python manage.py collectstatic --noinput`